plewis/deploy/JC_instructions.md

  	`td.slurm`
 Run sbatch smc.slurm for both g-prior and g-posterior directories.
 Once these analyses have finished, run sbatch td.slurm in each directory.
 In `g-posterior`, run `python3 create-bhv-files.py` and then also run sbatch td-true.slurm.

-Run information calculation in the `g-info` directory: python3 calculate-information-hpd.py
+Run information calculation in the `g-bhv` directory: python3 calculate-information-hpd.py

 Move info.txt into `g-posterior`.
 Calculate BHV distances between true tree and sampled trees.
-Within `g-posterior` directory, run: python3 create-bhv-files.py
-Then run:
-sbatch td-true.slurm

 Run `python3 summarize-bhv-info.py`.
 Transfer the output file `plot-bhv-info.Rmd` to your local laptop.